Monte Verde: Pre-Clovis controversy

 Because of the nature of the preservation of Monte Verde, it was one of the first Pre-Clovis sites to be accepted by the academic community.
 Dillehay, himself, doubted his dates due to the strong hold the Clovis First hypothesis had on the academic community.
 Monte Verde was one of the most accepted Pre-Clovis sites, according to a survey done by Amber Wheat in 2012.
 Out of 132 respondents (mainly archaeologists), approximately 65% of them confirmed Monte Verde as a Pre-Clovis site.
 Still, the early date for the site was not widely accepted until 1997.
 It had hitherto been generally agreed that ancient people had entered the Americas using the Bering Strait Land Bridge, which was about 13,000 kilometers (8,000 miles) north of the Monte Verde site.
 Though the Monte Verde site does not disprove the Bering Strait theory, it does support the theory that, instead of going down the ice free corridor as previously hypothesized, people may have populated the Americas through a coastal route.
 A group of 12 respected archaeologists revisited the site in 1997 and concluded that Monte Verde was an inhabited site and predated the Clovis culture.
 One of Dillehay's colleagues, Dr. Mario Pino, claimed a lower layer of the site is 33,200 years old, based on the discovery of burned wood several hundred feet to the south of Monte Verde.
 Radiocarbon dating established the wood as 33,000 years old.
 Dillehay was cautious of this earlier date, and as of 2007 it has not been verified or accepted by the scientific community.

+Proposed Middle Holocene date

+In 2026, a new study by researchers from the U.S. and Chile challenged the timeline of Monte Verde II occupation, suggesting the campsite was much younger than previously proposed and was not occupied until the Middle Holocene, after 8,200 years ago.
+This was the first independent analysis and dating of stratigraphy near the archaeological site (which was destroyed by flooding decades ago), as Dillehay and colleagues maintained exclusive permits.
+The new findings were immediately contested by Dillehay and some other experts, who criticised the extrapolation from stratigraphy distant from site itself, though some other scientists provided supportive comments regarding the paper.

+In March 2026, the Fundación Monte Verde, of which Dillehay is the president, filed complaints with Chile's Consejo de Monumentos Nacionales (CMN).
+The complaint alleged irregularities in archaeological sampling activities conducted by archaeologist César Méndez, one of the coauthors of the study, and requested the invalidation of permits and retraction of associated publications in Science magazine.
+On April 8, 2026, the CMN voted unanimously to reject the complaints, finding that the archaeological activities complied with the approved permit and that most requests fell outside the CMN's legal competencies.